PhilipK/BoilR/Readme.md

 In previous releases there was both a CLI and UI version of BoilR, now there is only a UI version.
 But you can add the commandline argument ``--no-ui`` and then the UI version will act like the old CLI version.
 This saves some CO2 from not having to build 2 versions of BoilR for each platform, and it also makes development easier.

+### Rename shortcuts

+You can rename a shortcut from BoilR by double clicking it from the import list and picking a new name.
+If you want to revert back to the original name, just clear the name and click rename.

 ## Contributions